I received a Rowenta Travel Iron in exchange for this post. All opinions are my own and my love for ironing tips remain my own.

 There was Black History Month and her Maya Angelou History Bottle Buddy:

-And if it couldn’t get any better, in a couple of weeks, right in the middle of National Craft Month, we’re heading to a hotel, and the Rowenta First Class Compact iron can come to thanks to its True dual voltage and the handle that folds flat for compact storage.
+And suppose it couldn’t get any better, in a couple of weeks, right in the middle of National Craft Month, according to Martha Stewart.
+In that case, we’re heading to a hotel, and the Rowenta First Class Compact iron can come to thanks to its True dual voltage and the handle that folds flat for compact storage.

 Rowenta is the leader in garment care essentials, and the brand offers a long list of products that can be used to add finishing touches to many creative projects.

-Iron out visible wrinkles in a monogrammed pillow sham with the Rowenta Pro Master Iron, or diminish creases in hand sown kitchen curtain with the Rowenta First Class Travel Iron.
+Iron out visible wrinkles in a monogrammed pillow sham with the Rowenta Pro Master Iron, or diminish creases in a hand-sown kitchen curtain with the Rowenta First Class Travel Iron.

 I love this miniature creation by Rowenta.